Today’s blog post is brought to you by our fabulous blogger and outdoor guru, Katlyn Spade.

 Tents are designed to provide shelter and to protect you from the rain and sun.
 They can withstand the harsh elements such as salt, humidity, and the harsh conditions outdoors.
 However, if you don’t clean and air your tent, mold and mildew are going to grow.
 After a camping trip, make sure that the tent is cleaned and air dried before storing it.
 Don’t just fold or shove it in one dark corner of your garage or basement as this will surely encourage the growth of mold.

 If you suspect mold growth in your home but can’t find any traces of it, schedule a mold inspection to confirm its presence and remove it promptly.
-Mold does not only affect the walls, floors, or plumbing of your abode, it can also get in your shoes, backpack, and other camping gear, so be sure to remove dirt and dry them properly before storing items in a well-ventilated and damp-free area.
+Mold does not only affect the walls, floors, or plumbing of your abode, it can also get in your shoes, backpack, and other items, again making a strong case for creating a clean area in your home for camping gear storage.
+For example, you’ll want to store your clean hiking boots in a well-ventilated and damp-free area rather than tossing them in the back of a closet or garage until your next adventure.

-To remove mold, scrub the canvas of your tent with a brush using a solution of soap, lemon, and hot water.
+If it’s too late, and you need to know how to clean a tent with mold, there are a few ways to achieve this.
+Scrub the canvas of your tent with a brush using a solution of soap, lemon, and hot water.
 There are also enzymatic cleaners that you can use that are effective in removing stains from natural and synthetic fibers.
 Avoid using bleach on camping gear because they are harsh on the materials of your equipment.

 Prevent Mold Growth While Camping